dazl/aws-copilot-pipeline/README.md

 --environments "test,prod"
 ```

- - follow the instructions returned by the CLI and the prod environment [appears](https://web.prod.page.dazl.ca).
+ - follow the instructions returned by the CLI and the prod environment **[appears](https://web.prod.page.dazl.ca)**.
  - try a code change and see the build automatically start and being pushed to test and then prod.
-See CodeBuild and CodePipeline in the AWS console
+See CodeBuild and CodePipeline in the AWS console.

 #### 10) access task and run commands